devogabs/password-security-toolkit/README.md

 - **Detailed Feedback**
   Explains exactly **why** a password is weak and how to improve it.

+- **Secure Password Generator**
+  Generates a random strong password, following the criteria determined by the user

 - **CLI Interface**
   Simple command-line tool using Python’s `argparse`, fully ready for extension.